 Patapsco includes eight developed recreational areas, including the Avalon/Glen Artney/Orange Grove Areas, the Hilton, Hollofield, Pickall, Woodstock, Daniels, and McKeldin Areas.

 The park is rich in history, and as you ride its trails you’ll see glimpses of the past hidden in within the forests.
 Each area of Patapsco can be ridden independently or connected with each other to give you an epic adventure.
 You can easily connect the McKeldin, Woodstock, Daniels, and Pickall areas without leaving the park to craft an epic loop.
 Unfortunately, the Hilton and Avalon/Glen Artney/Orange Grove areas are segmented from the park by Historic Ellicott City.
 Still, a short section of road would allow you to tie these areas together for a ride that can extend to more than 50 miles.

 MORE held its inaugural Patapsco Epic in 2014 offering riders the opportunity to ride either a 25, 35, or 50-mile loop.
 Today, the annual Patapsco Trail Fest celebrates the park's many users with bike rides, trail runs, hikes and water adventures on the river.

 Patapsco is not for the weary.
 The trails in the park are challenging, but incredibly rewarding; it’s no surprise this 16,000-acre park has become a regional favorite for mountain biking.

 TAKE ACTION - DONATE NOW!

-Donations made directly through this page go directly to the selected trails system and help MORE and its trail liaisons purchase materials, tools and hire the expertise necessary to help us maintain and sustain world class trails in the Washington DC Metropolitan region.
+Donations made directly through this page go directly to Patapsco Valley State Park trails system and help MORE and its trail liaisons purchase materials, tools and hire the expertise necessary to help us maintain and sustain world class trails in the Washington DC Metropolitan region.

 $10 Minimum Donation.
 Please change the quantity to increase your donation.